PRWP Reproducibility Protocol

 - Project coordinator responsibilities:

-- Types options are the following.
+- Type options are the following:

-- PP: published paper.
+- PP: Published paper.

 - RR: Policy Research Working Paper.